 Global manga A term for non-Japanese manga done in the style of Japanese manga.
 Also called OEL or Original English Language manga, but "global" is more inclusive, since Japanese-influenced manga can of course be created in other languages besides English.

 Henshin means "transformation," and may refer to various things such as a character turning into their magical form (e.g., Serena turning into Sailor Moon), or a mecha transforming (e.g., the Transformers).
-See Wikipedia.
+See Wikipedia or TV Tropes.

-Hentai Japanese term for sexually explicit or perverse anime or manga; or a derogatory term for someone or something that is sexually perverse.
+Hentai Japanese term for sexually explicit or perverse anime, manga or video games; or a derogatory term for someone or something that is sexually perverse.
 It's a stronger term than ecchi.
-See Wikipedia or Everything2.
+See Wikipedia, TV Tropes, or Everything2.

 Japanimation In Japan, "anime" refers to all kinds of animation, regardless of style, nation of origin, etc, and they sometimes use "Japanimation" to refer to Japanese anime.
 Outside of Japan, the term is sometimes used to refer to Japanese animation, instead of calling it "anime."
 This is in fact the term I heard probably a few years before I ever heard the word "anime," but most American fans of anime consider it rather crude, and would prefer you to use the proper term.

 Josei Manga or anime targeted at teenage or young adult women.
 The female equivalent of seinen.
-See Wikipedia.
+See Wikipedia or TV Tropes.

 Kawaii See general terms page.

 Mahou shoujo Magical girl, a kind of anime or manga where girls... turn into magical girls... like Sailor Moon, for example.
-See Wikipedia or Everything2.
+See Wikipedia, Everything2, or TV Tropes.

 Manga Japanese comic books; but like anime, it can be made for various age groups, specific genders, or for pretty much anyone.
 See Wikipedia or Everything2.